Catrionamcd/Adventures-of-Alice/README.md

 * If a players name is entered, the method capitalize is used to format the name entered and it is printed in a welcome statement.
 * The first step in the story begins.
 The player is presented with an option to follow the white rabbit.
 The function will get all values from the google sheets data.
 * It will create a sublist of the values needed to validate the input from the player.
-* It will return the data of output and next step for the current step in the google sheet.
+* It will return the data of output and next step to become the current step in the google sheet.

 ![alt text](assets/images/Adventures-Screen2.png)